Placing Orders and Other API Functions

 Pipeline in live trading

-Blueshift 2.0 introduces pipeline API support in live trading.
+Blueshift > 2.0 supports pipeline API support in live trading.
 In live trading, all data query is sourced from the broker feed.
 However, the pipeline data query is directed to Blueshift database (daily frequency).
 The pipeline is, as usual, evaluated on daily prices till one day before the evaluation date.

 Danger